Nottingham Roller Derby: League History

 Nottingham Roller Girls (NRG) was formed in 2013, merging established local women's and men's teams Nottingham Roller Girls and Super Smash Brollers.
 They underwent a rebrand in 2020 to become Nottingham Roller Derby.
 At the same time, the Super Smash Brollers set up on their own as East Midlands Open Roller Derby, a Men's Roller Derby Association-aligned league.

 The league were members of the United Kingdom Roller Derby Association from 2015-2017.

 Since 2015, the league has hosted the annual eponymous "Louisey Rider Cup" competition, in honour of their teammate Louise Wright (derby name Louisey Rider) who was killed in a road traffic collision while cycling in 2014.
 The event has made over £13,000 for road safety charity Brake.
-In 2020, the event went virtual due to the COVID-19 pandemic and returned as a slimmed-down event outdoors in 2021.
+In 2020, the event went virtual due to the COVID-19 pandemic and returned as a slimmed-down, non-skating, celebration event outdoors in 2021.
+2022 saw the tournament return as a closed-door event, and in 2023 the event returned in full, welcoming back spectators.

 In 2022, the league welcomed local journalist Lizzy O'Riordan of LeftLion to a practice session to try out the sport and spread awareness.